Clan Keith: Chief

 The current Chief of Clan Keith is Sir James William Falconer Keith of Urie, 14th Earl of Kintore, 14th Lord Keith of Inverurie and Keith Hall, 4th Viscount Stonehaven, 4th Baron Stonehaven, 5th Baronet, 6th of Ury (b.
 15 April 1976).

+Clan tartan, crest and motto

+The Keith clan tartan is registered with the Scottish Register of Tartans (SRT) with a date of 1 January 1838.
+The Scottish Tartans Authority (STA) and Scottish Tartans World Register (STWR) reference numbers are both 253.
+The designer is not specified and the tartan was registered prior to the establishment of the SRT.